SlimDogs/HTML-Resume/README.md

 - Responsive
 - Single page / easy to share (performing "save as" will save only one html file)
 - Multi-language (English / Lithuanian / Polish)
-- Interactive (if there is updated version of CV and reader has outdated one - he will get a message leading him to a newer version!)
+- Inform user if there is updated version of resume
+- Display the "Availability" status (if author is still available to be hired)

 Live demo [here](http://www.Tautvydas.info).